 And it was, and just as in a real kitchen, you get by on swearing, shared adversity, and shared jokes at customers’ expense.
 Just a couple are easily shared…

 As has happened to IC kitchens before, and probably will again, we were asked for salt several times by hopeful ritualists.
-They were met with a sneering “Table or ritual salt”, and if they told us the first, they got table salt, not our precious stock of Maldon.
+They were met with a sneering “Table or ritual salt”, and if they told us the second, they got table salt, not our precious stock of Maldon.

 Anyone asking for a glass was met with a curt “For red, white or water?”.
 “Water” got them whatever was closest, “red” or “white” got them a wine glass.
 If you sleep-deprived and watching from a position where you could see the hand reaching for one of our only type of wine glasses, this was quite funny.

 I’m truly sorry for anyone we actually offended by being pretty blatantly rude for almost everyone; particularly the crewmember who opened the door and just said “Teaspoon”.
 OK, they could have been more polite, but it was Sunday of a weekend of hard-graft and I could have just given them a teaspoon rather than enquiring what they wanted it for.

 Some folk have said some good stuff on Facebook.
 I’m bloody proud of all of it, particularly the last bit.

 The food being so good it made me like and enjoy food I normally dislike and eat out of politeness.
 I know role play and stuff happened and I will froth later, but I have been telling everyone about that because holy shit.